Things To Do

 Football

-Football is the most popular sport in Suez, with many local teams and a passionate fan base.
-The sport brings the community together, especially during important matches.
+Football (soccer) is the most popular sport in Suez, with local teams and matches drawing significant community support.

 Traffic